demisto/content/Packs/CloudIncidentResponse/Playbooks/playbook-Cloud_IAM_User_Access_Investigation_README.md

 ### Sub-playbooks

+* Cloud Credentials Rotation - Generic
 * Cloud IAM Enrichment - Generic
+* Cloud Response - Generic
 * Handle False Positive Alerts
+* Ticket Management - Generic
 * Enrichment for Verdict
-* Cloud Response - Generic
-* Ticket Management - Generic

 ### Integrations

-* CortexCoreIR
+This playbook does not use any integrations.

 ### Scripts

-* LoadJSON
+This playbook does not use any scripts.

 ### Commands

 * setParentIncidentFields
+* core-get-cloud-original-alerts
 * closeInvestigation
-* core-get-cloud-original-alerts

 ## Playbook Inputs